 The University of Alberta found that for patients with chronic pain, sleeping with their dog helps regulate their sleep patterns by lowering their stress, exposing them to the sun early in the morning when they take them out and providing comfort when they are in pain.

 When it comes to your relationship with your pet, allowing them to sleep with you may strengthen your bond.
 A study in Hungary shows that dogs feel an attachment to their owners similar to the way a child feels toward their parents.
 In some dogs, separation even for the night may cause anxiety.
-When you allow them into your room to sleep, they may rest better knowing you’re nearby.
+When you allow them into your room to sleep in your bed, they may rest better knowing you’re nearby.

 However, you may want to consider the effects of reinforcing behavioral issues like separation anxiety before caving on this one.

-For those with allergies, sharing the bed with Fido could seriously aggravate your symptoms, according to the National Sleep Foundation.
+For those with allergies, sharing the bed with Fido could seriously aggravate your symptoms, according to the Asthma and Allergy Foundation of America (AAFA).
 While continuously taking allergy medications may help you deal with the day to day symptoms of allergies, some studies show this might not be great for your overall health, and sleeping with your pet might cause you to increase your dosage or see fewer results.

 Some allergists recommend allergy shots to improve your body’s reaction to the allergens, but these aren’t always available for everyone.
-If you’ve noticed your allergies getting worse since snuggling with your pets, you might consider taking a break and seeing how you feel after.
+If you’ve noticed your allergies getting worse since going to sleep with your pets, you might consider taking a break and seeing how you feel after.

-In some rare cases, it seems diseases such as cat-scratch disease can even be transferable from pets to a human when sleeping in close together.
+In some rare cases, it seems diseases such as cat-scratch disease can even risk being transferable from pets to a human when sleeping in close together.